Inky Bloaters: Reception

+Album

+On its initial release the album reviewed by Music Week, who described it as "nearly unique", and noted that it "combines elements as diverse as Bo Diddley, Bolan pop and the musak of Indian cinema", through the use of varied instruments "from the sitar to the kalima" and "lucid lyrics".
+The album was summarised as containing an "extraordinary mish mash of sounds".

 Michael Jourdan of AllMusic gave the album three out of five stars.
 He noted the album sounded "bigger" and "more commercial" than her previous albums, with traces of "guitar-driven dance-pop" of the 1980s decade.
 He compared "Flashback" with the work of Blondie and noted "Big Hollow Man" had "[taken] a page from Prince".
 However, Jourdan felt that the "more conventional arrangements" resulted in an album that had become more dated than her previous work.
 The songs "Flashback", "Inky Bloaters", "Big Hollow Man", "Brimstone in a Barren Land" and "Where the Flies Are" were highlighted as standouts from the album.